patilyash948/Anomaly-Detection-with-GenAI-CorrectiveActions/README.md

 - **Example Workflow**:
   1. **Isolation Forest/XGBoost** detects anomalies.
   2. **GenAI model** interprets the anomaly in plain language.
   3. **GenAI suggests actions**: “This transaction is likely fraudulent → recommend contacting the customer before approval.”

+- **Streamlit Integration**:
+  The GenAI corrective actions are implemented using **Streamlit** for an interactive UI.
+  You can run the app with the following command:

 ## ⚙️ Installation & Requirements